Tips on How to Grow Azalea Plants

 Before you go to your local nursery to buy some, it’s best to invest some time developing a landscape plan.
 Choose plants that don’t distract from the beauty of your yard, but enhance it.
 Consider the plants’ ultimate size.
 Also, the color of the blooms should compliment other landscape plants.
 Pay attention to other factors as well, such as the drainage, soil, and light exposure.

-Here are some valuable tips on how to grow azalea plants.
+Here are some valuable tips from your Dallas Landscaping Services Company, Southern Botanical, on how to grow azalea plants.

 1. Azalea plants grow well in a highly organic soil, and placed in filtered sunlight.
 Ideally, they should be grown under a large tree.
 A north or east-facing side of the house would also be a good spot.